What is Ureteroscopy?

 - A small “basket” may be used to retrieve stone fragments for chemical analysis

 Why do I need this?

 You have a stone in your ureter, less than 2 cm in size, which may be causing pain, obstruction, bleeding or infection

 How long does it take?

-30 – 60 minutes under a general anaesthetic, depending on the stone size, location and hardness
+30 – 60 minutes under a general anesthetic, depending on the stone size, location, and hardness

 What are the risks?

 - Infection in your urine or blood (sepsis) – antibiotics are given